trungk18/trungk18.github.io/_posts/2020-05-10-angular-common-memory-leak-use-case-observable.md

 The second part is explicit in all languages.
 The first and last parts are explicit in low-level languages but are mostly implicit in high-level languages like JavaScript.
 The majority of memory management issues occur at the third phase - to release the allocated memory.
 The most difficult aspect of this stage is determining when the allocated memory is no longer needed.

-For more detail on how JS memory allocation works, see [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Memory_Management](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Memory_Management).
+For more detail on how JS memory allocation works, see [Memory Management](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Memory_Management).

 ## Memory leaks in Angular

-**Memory leaks most often arise over time when components are re-rendered multiple times**, e.g through routing or by using the \*ngIf directive, or you are listening to a WebSocket connection in the background and update the UI subsequently.
+**Memory leaks most often arise over time when components are re-rendered multiple times**, e.g through routing or by using the `*ngIf` directive, or you are listening to a WebSocket connection in the background and update the UI subsequently.
 For example, when a user works a whole day on our application without refreshing the browser and it is becoming increasingly slower.

 When the application started to get slower, we tended to reload the browser.
 By doing so, the browser release all the memory accumulated from the beginning, and our application started fresh again.
+But what if there are memory leaks happened and you didn't even notice, so the QA team.

 To mimic a scenario, I created a setup with two components, `ParentMemoryLeakedComponent` and `ChildMemoryLeakedComponent`.